 Crypto media & conferences

 In today’s world where everyone is essentially a publisher of content, no industry this big could exist without its very own media industry.
-Crypto has spawned a vast media landscape of news outlets, KOLs and conferences dedicated to the coin, the chain and the code.
+The crypto ecosystem has spawned a vast media landscape of news outlets, KOLs and conferences dedicated to the coin, the chain and the code.

 The biggest names in the crypto news media include Coindesk, Cointelegraph, Bitcoin Magazine, Decrypt, CCN, Bitcoinist, NewsBTC and many more.
 Some KOLs have made a huge name for themselves and have an audience that at times can outmatch the news media.

 YouTube celebrities such as DataDash, Dollar Vigilante, Altcoin Buzz, Ivan on Tech and Boxmining, each have between 200,000 to 300,000 subscribers.
-In the world of crypto trading, some of the biggest names in Crypto Twitter are VentureCoinist, CryptoCred and CryptoDonAlt with 211K, 140K and 120K followers, respectively.
+In the crypto ecosystem, some of the biggest names in Crypto Twitter are VentureCoinist, CryptoCred and CryptoDonAlt with 211K, 140K and 120K followers, respectively.

 If you need to connect with companies and people face-to-face, there’s certainly no shortage of crypto and blockchain conferences.
 Across the world, every year there are many conferences that cater to investors, blockchain veterans, startups, institutional finance, coin or protocol related communities.
 Just in 2019 alone, we ourselves sponsored and attended Blockchain Live in London, CoinMarketCap’s The Capital in Singapore, and the Mobile World Congress in Shanghai, where we met with exciting other crypto companies, major financial institutions and connected with regulators from different jurisdictions.